-9830 Vehicle Maintenance and Service (FLEX)
+9830 Vehicle Maintenance and Service

 Students will learn the theory and application of vehicle maintenance, fleet maintenance operations and basic car care.
 This course focuses more on maintaining a vehicle as opposed to repairing them.
 This course includes necessary information and skills for Automotive 1 and 2, but is also a stand-alone course for those looking to gain knowledge about how to maintain and care for a vehicle.
-Topics covered are basic maintenance and servicing of all vehicle systems from chassis to powertrains to interior systems.
+Topics covered are basic maintenance and servicing of all vehicle systems from chassis to powertrains to interior systems.This course is offered when teacher schedule allows.